mckinziebrandon/DeepChatModels/README.md

 This project is still very much evolving each day, but the core goals are:
 * Create a cleaner user interface for tinkering with sequence-to-sequence models.
 This project will explore ways to make constructing such models feel more intuitive/customizable.
 The ideal result is a chatbot API with the readability of [Keras](https://keras.io/), but with a degree of flexibility closer to [TensorFlow](https://www.tensorflow.org/).
 For example, the following code is all that is needed (after imports, etc.) to create and train one of the models on the Cornell movie dialogs (All params with '=' are optional) :

+> TODO: this is somewhat out-of-date now.
+Now we use config files to make customizing, saving, and loading models even easier and more compact.
+See main.py and examples in the configs directory for more details.

 ```python
     # All datasets implement a Dataset interface, found in data/_dataset.py
     dataset = Cornell(vocab_size=FLAGS.vocab_size)